Date: Monday 30 June 2025

 Charles Sturt University

-Noelia joined the Retention Team in 2022 after over a decade teaching first-year Medical Science.
+Noelia has over a decade of teaching first-year Medical Science and leading the Work Integrated Learning (WIL) program of the accredited course, as well as holding other WIL leadership roles.
+Her work has supported university wide change in commencing student and formal staff development to support teaching excellence.
 Her Research Interests include early assessment design, first year subject design and delivery, and student transition, success and retention.